hydrosquall/sparky-website-tutorial/course-notes/sparks.md

 _Why don't we edit the styles directly on the HTML element? `style` attribute is dying to be used!_
 > Inline styles are BAD PRACTICE, but they technically work.
 They are used in niche applications such as html in emails, since you can't link to stylesheets for security reasons

-> Show how to link to stylesheet

 ### Sparks Fly: A dose of Javascript

 Javascript is the scripting language of the internet.
 Every web browser has a javascript console that can play with.

 > Cue Chrome Developer Console.

-You can import an external library but it may have more code than you need, and you need to trust that the provider isn't doing anything malicious without telling you.
+You can import an external library but it may have more code than you need, and you need to trust that the provider isn't doing anything malicious or won't be compromised.
+It's usually safe, but it's good to avoid unnecessary risk!

 _I don't want to make a separate file!
 Can I put my scripts on the html page?_
 > Inline scripts are possible but discouraged.
 If for some reason you can't link to an external js file, you can put them on the html page inside `script` tags.

 #### Examining the Code for a Sticky Header

+Let's look at the code living in `main.js`.
+We want to add a neat effect for when people scroll down the page.

 Design Logic
 + Watch something about the page or window